ItsZeusBro/Hydra/README.md

 # Hydra is a Computable Object Model Program (COMP) Semantic
-### It's too abstract to call it a pure functional language, and its too concrete to call it a pure visual model.
+### It's too abstract to call it a language, and its too concrete to call it a model.
-What this means is that you can reach the goal of your app using a Computable Object Model Program through pure context semantics at the top and execute pure functions at the bottom.
+What this means is that you can reach the goal of your app using a Computable Object Model Program through pure context associations at the model level and execute pure syncronous functions at the bottom that are totally independent of one another.

-Ultimately, the keystrokes that represent the Computable Object Model Program file take on the form of a concrete Hydra File for our purposes.
-Because Hydra's uses this context abstraction, it is able to Compute anything computable, using any Computational Paradigm needed for the Routine.
-To see why context is so powerful here look at the following diagram and it's six abstract components.
+Ultimately, the keystrokes that represent the Abstract COMP description take on the form of a concrete Hydra File for our purposes.
+Because Hydra's uses core COMP abstractions, it is able to Compute anything that is computable, using any Computational Paradigm needed for the Routines instructions.
+To see why COMP contexts are so powerful here look at the following diagram and it's six abstract components.
+They are generalizable that can represent every vertical level of your application.

 ## All Hydra Computables are made up of the following core elements:
 <img align="right" height="500" width="600" src="https://github.com/ItsZeusBro/Hydra/blob/99f5ff0bc33bbf89cf0b9451e02907c0ece4ce71/Computables.jpg">